Skip to main content

 Written by Kristina Patten

 Subtasks can be very beneficial when you have a task with multiple steps.
 Adding subtasks will create a list of other tasks that need to be done before the parent task is completed.
-You do have the option to set whether the subtasks are required before the parent task can be completed.
+You can also set whether the subtasks are required before the parent task can be completed.

 Task Pipeline